 For RQ{1a}, Table 1 listed mean values of the distances between all the compared pair concepts included, indicating similarities and dissimilarities among comparison pairs.
 The closest comparison pair was national information and news online (M = 70.9, SD = 107.3), while the farthest comparison pair was nutrition and food, and MP3 (M = 272.3, SD = 268.6).
 Overall, as seen in Figure 1, the trend in information-seeking behaviors in media use showed consistent patterns; TV was perceived as the closest to all types of information, followed by news online, then by newspapers, magazines and blogs.
 Mobile media such as mobile phones and MP3 players were perceived as the farthest from all types of information.
-In addition, national news was the closest to almost all media channels, while nutrition and food was the farthest from almost all media channels.
+In addition, national news was the closest to allows all media channels, while nutrition and food was the farthest from almost all media channels.

-Table 3 presents the spatial coordinate matrix, which shows fifteen dimensions in real space with positive eigenvalues, and seven dimensions in imaginary space with negative eigenvalues, meaning non-Euclidean space.
-The one-dimension in real space explained 34.6% and the two-dimension in real space cumulatively accounted for 53.9%.
+Table 3 presents the spatial coordinate matrix, which shows fifteen dimensions in real space with positive eigenvalues, and seven dimensions in imaginary space with negative eigenvalues; the presence of imaginary dimensions indicates the space is non-Euclidean.
+The first dimension in real space explained 34.6% of the variance and the second dimension in real space cumulatively accounted for 53.9%.

-With regard to RQ{1b}, self-concept was closer to national news than other types of information of interest.
-The point farthest located from self-concept was international information.
+With regard to RQ{1b}, the self-concept was closer to national news than other types of information of interest.
+The point located farthest from self-concept was international information.
 It was also much closer to news online and portable media than other media channels (see Table 2).
-TV and face-to-face as a category were relatively closer to self-concept among traditional media channels.
+TV and face-to-face as a category were relatively close to self-concept as compared to other traditional media channels.

 The cognitive configuration of the concepts was measured by the dimensionality of the multidimensional Riemann space.
-Figure 3 visualizes the cognitive map of the whole structure in three-dimensional space, explaining 70.9% of the total variance in real space.
-For RQ2, online media tended to constitute a single cluster, indicating that as blogging was surrounded by other online media, news and video online were located closer to entertainment information.
+Figure 4 visualizes the cognitive map of the whole structure in three-dimensional space; the data set shown here explains 70.9% of the total variance in real space.
+For RQ2, online media tended to constitute a single cluster, indicating that just as blogging was surrounded by other online media, news and video online were located closer to entertainment information.
 Traditional media such as newspapers, magazines, radio and TV tended to be clustered, as located near to hard news types, that is, nutrition and food, medical information and health, science and technology, and national information.
 Self-concept was clustered around interpersonal, interactive, and portable media channels.
 Self-concept tended to be closer to online media channels than traditional media channels.